-Revision Notes for CBSE Class 6 Maths Chapter 2 - Free PDF Download
+Exam - Focused Revision Notes for CBSE Class 7 Maths Chapter 2 - Fractions and Decimals

-Vedantu is a platform that provides free CBSE Solutions (NCERT) and other study materials for students. can download Class 6 Maths NCERT Solutions to help you to revise complete syllabus and score more marks in your examinations.
+Vedantu is a platform that provides free CBSE Solutions (NCERT) and other study materials for students.
+You can download Class 6 Maths NCERT Solutions which will help you to revise the complete syllabus and score more marks in your examinations.

 Access Class 6 Mathematics Chapter 2 – Whole Numbers Notes

-On adding the predecessor of $1$ i.e., $0$ in the queue of natural number then it’s called the whole number
+On adding the predecessor of1, i.e.,0 in the queue of natural numbers, we get the whole number.

 All whole numbers are natural numbers but all natural numbers are not whole numbers.